 What colours are suitable for a children’s space?

 The question is not only about which colours but about the intensity and the tone of these colours.
 Care should be taken with highly saturated or primary colours.
-These can overstimulate the senses and, unless carefully integrated into the whole, can distract and overwhelm the room—mainly secondary and tertiary colours.
-With medium tones, well-balanced and tranquil, well-thought-out complements and contrasts.
-The interiors and furnishings are planned together, ideally at the same time.
+These can overstimulate the senses and, unless carefully integrated into the whole, can distract and overwhelm the room.
+Instead, mainly secondary and tertiary colours can be used, with medium tones, well-balanced and tranquil, with well-thought-out complements and contrasts that ‘make sense’ and create harmony.
+For this reason, interiors and furnishings can be planned together, ideally at the same time.

-I’ve visited some truly beautiful nurseries: the best in the world, designed by architects and designers entirely in dialogue with children, their educators, and pedagogical research.
-These have included white spaces with grey floors, where accent colours come only from the furnishings.
-Also rooms with kaleidoscopic colours and materials blended into the fabric of the room to make a coherent and balanced whole.
-Or a room with different pastel colours on each wall, complementing and enhancing each other.
-So that the experience of facing in one direction (perceiving specific colours) is subtly different from facing in another direction … and the furniture colours and materials are planned together as an integral part of the interior design.
+I’ve visited some truly beautiful nurseries: among the best in the world, made by architects and designers entirely in dialogue with children, their educators, and pedagogical research.
+Visually, these have been hugely diverse, including white spaces with grey floors, where accent colours come only from the furnishings; rooms with kaleidoscopic colours and materials blended into the fabric of the room to make a coherent and balanced whole; or rooms with different pastel colours on each wall, complementing and enhancing each other, providing complex colour relationships, so that the experience of facing in one direction (perceiving specific colours) is subtly different from facing in another direction … with the furniture colours and materials also an integral part of the interior design.